jiunsa/arakneum/README.md

-# Arachneum - The Ultimate Spider Web
+# Arakneum - The Ultimate Spider Web

-Arachneum is the most powerful and sophisticated web spider ever created.
+Arakneum is the most powerful and sophisticated web spider ever created.
 It is designed to collect data with unmatched efficiency and speed.

 **Work in Progress**
 This project is currently under development.
 The final version will include the binary for use.